 The exact nature of your Internship will vary greatly depending on the amount of time you spend on-site, current operations and initiatives that are in the site's strategic plan.
 Specifics are discussed throughout the interview process depending on site selection.

-- Internships are available at all FIMRC locations as well as at our US Headquarters in Philadelphia.
+- Internships are available at all FIMRC locations that accept volunteers as well as at our US Headquarters in Philadelphia.

 - Two types of internships are offered: